 Without ICBs, you couldn’t submit rendering commands on the GPU.
-Instead, the CPU would wait for your compute kernel’s results before generating rendering commands.
+Instead, the CPU would wait for your compute kernel’s results before generating the render commands.
 Then, the GPU would wait for the rendering commands to make it across the CPU to GPU bridge, which amounts to a round trip slow path as seen in the following diagram:

 Define the Data Read by the ICB